What style are my yoga classes?

 I’m usually terrible at jokes, but I don’t mind a few ‘eew’ or eye rolls, so be prepared for some of that too.

-I am so terrible at counting, feel free to use me as a bad example - though I’d say I’m not completely useless.
+I am so terrible at counting, feel free to use me as a bad example.
+I am sure you will realise this in your first session with me.